 Gordon Frickers, 16.01.15: “I am honoured to discover people saying picture has becoming a part of the Nelson story.

 You can be part of the story, by owning a print of this definitive painting”.

-If you love a good yarn and wish to discover more about HMS Pickle follow our ‘further reading‘ link and while you have the chance order your copy of the heritage print to enjoy for life.
+‘Further Reading‘ If you love a good yarn and wish to discover more about HMS Pickle follow our link.

 T: + 44 (0)1865 52 2435 or Skype ‘gordonfrickers’

 You could acquire or commission a painting like this.